-We believe that the separation of the positions of President and Chief Executive Officer and Chair of the Board enhances the Board's independence.
-For this reason, our Board is led by a non-executive, independent director, Charles Levine, who has been the Chair of the Board since 2007.
+We believe that the separation of the position of President and Chief Executive Officer from that of the Chair of the Board enhances the Board's independence.
+For this reason, our Board is led by a non-executive, independent director, Kent P. Thexton.
+Mr. Thexton was appointed Chair of the Board on February 4, 2016, replacing Charles E. Levine who was the Chair of the Board from 2007 to 2016.
+During his tenure as Chair of the Board, Mr. Levine was always an independent director.
 The Chair of the Board is responsible for the overall leadership and management of the Board.
 According to the position description, the key responsibilities of the Chair of the Board include:

-- Providing leadership to enhance Board effectiveness - Managing the activities of the Board and ensuring coordination among committees of the Board - Ensuring that the respective roles of the Board and management are well delineated - Acting as a liaison between the Board and management - Ensuring that the Board has the information it needs to be effective - Ensuring that the Board monitors the achievement of the aims, strategy and policies of the Corporation - Representing the Corporation on particular matters identified by the Board or management with stakeholders - Leading by example and setting a high standard of integrity
+- providing leadership to enhance Board effectiveness; - managing the activities of the Board and ensuring coordination among committees of the Board; - ensuring that the respective roles of the Board and management are well delineated; - acting as a liaison between the Board and management; - ensuring that the Board has the information it needs to be effective; - ensuring that the Board monitors the achievement of the aims, strategy and policies of the Corporation; - representing the Corporation on particular matters identified by the Board or management with stakeholders; and - leading by example and setting a high standard of integrity.

-Refer to the tables under "Business of the Meeting - Election of Directors" for information related to director attendance at meetings of the Board and the three standing committees.
+Refer to the tables under "Business of the Meeting - Election of Directors - Director Nominees" for information related to director attendance at meetings of the Board and the three standing committees.